bradjones1/docker-sftp/README.md

 The possible values are: QUIET, FATAL, ERROR, INFO, VERBOSE, DEBUG, DEBUG1, DEBUG2, and DEBUG3.
 - -e `SFTP_DATA_DIR=...` (defaults to /data/sftp)
 *This will set the location of a data volume.
 It is used by the runtime script, to enable the transfer of application data to an empty location.
 This location could be a data volume container, such as [tianon/true](https://registry.hub.docker.com/u/tianon/true/), or a location on your host.*

-#User Feedback#

-##Issues##

-If you have any problems with or questions about this image, please contact me through a [GitHub](https://github.com/asavartzeth/docker-sftp/issues) issue.

-##Contributing##

-You are welcome to contribute new features, fixes, or updates, large or small; I always welcome pull requests, and I will do my best to process them without delay.

-Before you start to code, I recommend discussing your plans through a GitHub issue, especially for more ambitious contributions.
-This gives myself, as well as other potential contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.